-THIS little work has been written in a hurry amid the worry and pressure of professional duties.
-It has also been ruthlessly cut down to compress it within the space allotted by the publisher.
-Neither profundity of matter, nor perfection of style are aimed at.
-It is written in every-day language, and may limp a little here and there.
+This work dealing with the science of Mesmerism is writen by J. Coates, P.H.D., who says as follows-it is written in every-day language, and may limp a little here and there.
 For none of these faults do I offer an apology to my readers.
 I ask them to take it as it is-as something more than a mere introduction to a most interesting and important subject.

 My personal relation to the greatest and most successful Mesmerists of the day-both in private and public life-Captain Hudson, Dr. Spencer T. Hall, Captain John James, Dr. William Hitchman; the friends and contemporaries of Drs.
-Elliotson, Braid, and Gregory; Harriet J. Martineau, H. G. Atkinson, F.G.S., and others-has not been without a marked-shall I say "Mesmeric"-influence on myself, contributing in no mean degree to my acquaintance with the subject, experience, and well known career as a public Mesmerist.
+Elliotson, Braid, and Gregory; Harriet J. Martineau, H. G. Atkinson, F. G. S., and others-has not been without a marked -shall I say "Mesmeric"-influence on myself, contributing in no mean degree to my acquaintance with the subject, experience, and well known career as a public Mesmerist.